 Why Is Breast Screening Mammogram Important For Early Breast Cancer Detection

-Currently, mammograms are considered the gold standard and most reliable tool for detecting breast cancer, even before any lump can be felt with the hand.
-This article discusses everything you need to know about mammogram screening in Singapore, how to perform self-examination and check for a breast lump, early diagnosis, and breast cancer awareness.
+Currently, mammograms are considered an effective and reliable tool for detecting breast cancer, even before any lump can be felt with the hand in many cases.
+This article discusses everything you need to know about what is a mammogram, mammogram screening in Singapore, how to perform self-examination and check for a breast lump, early diagnosis, and breast cancer awareness.

 Understanding Breast Screening Mammograms